-9.12 Students should not wait for evidence to be available before submitting a Repeat Study request.
-Where evidence is not available at the time of application, students will be given four weeks to submit it.
+10.12 Students should not wait for evidence to be available before submitting a Repeat Study request.
+Where evidence is not available at the time of application, students will be given four weeks from submission of the application to submit it.
 Where evidence is not received, the Repeat Study request will still be processed.
-If the request is rejected, the student will have two weeks to challenge the outcome and submit evidence, in which case the decision will be reviewed.
+If the request is rejected, the student will have two weeks from the date they are notified to challenge the outcome and submit evidence, in which case the decision will be reviewed.
 If a student wishes to challenge the decision after the two week period has elapsed, they may submit a Formal Stage Academic Appeal to the Special Cases Committee.

-9.13 The University reserves the right to check the authenticity of all supporting evidence submitted.
+10.13 The University reserves the right to check the authenticity of all supporting evidence submitted.
 Where it is suspected that a student has submitted evidence that is not genuine, they may be referred for consideration under the University's Regulation 7: student discipline procedure.